AEPSchmitt/blendnd/README.md

 # blendnd
 D&amp;D plugin for blender.

+Open your scenario scene, then join a room to synchronize object transforms with other people using the same room key.

 ![image](https://github.com/AEPSchmitt/blendnd/assets/9079958/e23dd6ad-b7e1-4d52-95b7-a88b0541b73c)

-Join a room to synchronize object transforms with other people using the same room key.
+Use the built-in Character Sheet to keep track of your stats.

 ![image](https://github.com/AEPSchmitt/blendnd/assets/9079958/3f4340c6-23c8-40cf-b611-ac4752b0f68b)

-Keep track of your stats.
+and roll dice from this handy menu:

 ![Screenshot from 2024-03-16 19-52-48](https://github.com/AEPSchmitt/blendnd/assets/9079958/c157a102-ba36-46af-98c5-05c6a504347f)

-and roll dice.

 Designed for virtual D&D but can also be used for other games.

 Download [**chess_test_scene.blend**](https://github.com/AEPSchmitt/blendnd/blob/main/chess_test_scene.blend) to try the addon with a game of chess.

 ## Prerequisites
 0. Install [**socketio**](https://python-socketio.readthedocs.io/en/stable/client.html) and ensure Blender has access to the package (this may be an issue, depending on how you installed Blender)